The Paris Agreement

 In short, if a date with a limit on Global Mean Surface Temperature is several decades in the future, current emissions of methane are of little importance.
 Any temperature rise they cause will dissipate before the target date.

-Methane and Global Mean Sea Level (GMSL)
+Methane emissions and Global Mean Sea Level (GMSL)

 The short-term effect of current methane concentrations on Global Mean Surface Temperature (GMST) does not apply to their effect on Global Mean Sea Level (GMSL): Average sea level acts differently to the averaged temperature, GMST.